Rodrick0209/ISEP-LAPR2-22-23/docs/Sprint-D/US008/Readme.md

-# US 008 - To select a request and publish an announcement
+# US 008 - To select a request and publish an announcement.

 [Requirements Engineering](01.requirements-engineering/Readme.md)